opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/related_services.rst

 GaussDB(DWS) uses Cloud Trace Service (CTS) to audit your non-query operations on the management console to ensure that no invalid or unauthorized operations are performed, enhancing service security management.

+LTS
+---

+GaussDB(DWS) users can view collected cluster logs or dump logs on the Log Tank Service (LTS) console.

 TMS
 ---